ZhaoQii/Betweenness-Improved-Structure-Entropy-of-Complex-Network/README.md

 # Betweenness-Improved-Structure-Entropy-of-Complex-Network
-Test the efficiency of Betweenness Centrality improved structure entropy, by exposing  China's High-speed railway network,
+Test the efficiency of Betweenness Centrality improved structure entropy of complex network, by exposing  China's High-speed railway network to specfic attacks and random attacks.
+Before running my codes here, you should first check my "Adjacent-Matrix-from-Pairwise-Connection" repository to get the high-speed railway network data and correspondent adjacent matrix.